What is User Analysis: A Complete Guide with Methods & Tools11 min read

 Funnel analysis

-Tracking user funnels is essential to user journey analysis and understanding drop-offs at each stage.
+Tracking user funnels is key to carrying out user journey analysis and pinpointing drop-offs at each stage.

 Path analysis